n1vux/articles/MAP/SciFi/index.md

 ### Corollary to Sturgeon's Law

 MAP also has a corollary for **Sturgeon's Law**.
 Ted Sturgeon, primary subject of Mike's thesis on SciFi as Lit Crit, famously replied to the criticism  "*90% of Science Fiction is Crap*" that "*90% of Everything is Crap."  **Padlipsky's Corollary** to Sturgeon's Law is that "*Sturgeon's Law must be applied recursively.*"

-(And if you read the prefatory afterthoughts on the Thesis, you'll what happened when MAP asked Ted about it.)
+(And if you read the [prefatory afterthoughts](./tt/01about.html) on the Thesis, you'll what happened when MAP asked Ted about the Law and Corollary.)

 ## Oh Shoot, Gunn Shot First (the other first thesis)